mrxcooperx/esp32-sim-racing-touchscreen-button-box/README.md

 [Readmeesp32.txt](https://github.com/user-attachments/files/31941009/Readmeesp32.txt)
 The controller will add another controller to your PC using vJoy.
-You need vJoy downloaded and setup to take a min of 40 buttons.
+You need vJoy downloaded and setup to take 40 buttons for this new vJoy device.
 This avoids conflicts if we add buttons in the future

 arduino ide to flash the esp32